 - situational factors, such as a break-up, being unhappy at your job, not being able to do much anymore due to chronic pain, or your children leaving the house

 - most likely, it is a combination of genetic and situational factors that triggers a depression episode

 What to do about depression

-If your depression has only been going on a few weeks, I would first try a few things on your own.
+If your depression has only been going on a few weeks, first try a few things on your own.
 First, try forcing yourself to do activities you once enjoyed, even if you don’t feel like it.
 Second, as long as you are physically able, try building exercise into your week.
-To learn about how exercise works as a natural antidepressant, read my blog post here.
+To learn about how exercise works as a natural antidepressant, read our blog post here.

 If you have already tried the above suggestions and you are still depressed, it is time to consider either therapy or antidepressant medication.
 Studies have shown that medication and therapy work equally well at treating depression, so the choice is personal preference.
 If you are interested in medication, talk to your primary care doctor first, as many primary care doctors will prescribe them.
 Be sure to ask about possible side effects of whatever medication you are prescribed.
 The first-line treatment most doctors will prescribe is an SSRI medication (e.g. Celexa, Sertraline, Prozac) and the most common side effect is sexual dysfunction.
-Because I am a psychologist (PhD not MD), I do not prescribe medications.
+At Healthy Mind Sacramento, we do not prescribe medications.

 Healthy Mind Sacramento depression therapy